MicrosoftDocs/azure-devops-docs/docs/test/track-test-status.md

 5. Data for test plans migrated from TFS/Server will not show up in this report.
 You can leverage this report for test plans created in Azure DevOps Services on or after September 1, 2019.

 ### Provide feedback
-Reach us at devops_tools@microsoft.com to share your thoughts on the Progress Report.
+Go to: https://developercommunity.visualstudio.com/content/problem/post.html?space=21 to report any problem you might be facing with the Progress Report.
 In the process, share screenshots as appropriate.

 :::moniker-end